-The oldest part of the Grenoside character area provides some striking contrasts to Ecclesfield.
-The evidence points towards this being a late medieval unplanned nucleated settlement.
-The characterisation data notes an absence of burgage type plots, church, or manor.
+The oldest area of plan form in the Grenoside Character Area provides some striking contrasts to that described in Ecclesfield.
+Taken together, evidence points towards a late medieval unplanned nucleated settlement.
+Characterisation data notes an absence of burgage type plots, church, or manor.
 The settlement is not associated with a recorded former open field system and (perhaps tellingly) Grenoside is not recorded as a placename until the 16th and 17th centuries (Smith 1969, 246).
-The earliest evidence for settlement here is two cruck buildings at Hill Top Farm and Prior Royd Farm (Morley 1984).
-Cruck construction in South Yorkshire generally dates to the 14th-17th centuries (see Ryder 1979c).
-The stimulus for Grenoside's growth was probably as much due to the growth of rural metal working as to agricultural activity.
-Hey (1991, 83) has noted the growth of likely 'squatter settlements' around greens and commons in the post-medieval period, a process he associates with the activities of the emerging class of 'cutler-farmers'.
-At Grenoside, Morley (1984) highlights a number of residents listed as members of the Cutlers Company in the 17th century, in addition to a thriving nail making industry.
-Unplanned squatter development would be expected to result in a highly irregular plan-form of pre-enclosure settlement, such as that depicted here by Jeffreys in 1775.
-Houses are shown around the edge of and on small assartments within the historic Greno Moor.
+The earliest evidence for settlement here recorded by the HEC data is two known cruck buildings at Hill Top Farm and Prior Royd Farm (Morley 1984).
+Cruck construction in South Yorkshire generally dates to the 14th-17th centuries (see Ryder 1979).
+The stimuli for Grenoside's growth was probably as much due to the growth of rural metal working as to agricultural activity.
+Hey (1991, 83) has noted the growth of likely 'squatter settlement' around greens and commons in the post-medieval period, a process he associates with the activities of the emerging class of 'cutler-farmers'.
+Morley (1984) highlights a number of residents listed as members of the Cutlers company in the 17th century in addition to a thriving nail making industry at the same time.
+Unplanned squatter development would be expected to result in the highly irregular plan-form of the pre-enclosure settlement such as that depicted by Jeffreys in 1775.
+Houses are shown around the edge and on small assartments within the historic Greno Moor.

-The present road pattern is likely to have been laid out by the 1789 Ecclesfield and Greno Wood Enclosure Award (English 1985, 45).
-It is typical of new road layouts of this period, being straight edged and of regular character.
+The present road pattern within this part of Grenoside is likely to have been laid out by the 1789 Ecclesfield and Greno Wood Enclosure Award (English 1985, 45).
+It is typical of new road layouts of this period, being of straight edged and regular character.
 It was probably drawn to formalise property ownership within this growing township.
-Building phases predating this enclosure period are unlikely to be aligned with the later roads.
+Building phases predating this enclosure are unlikely to be aligned with the later roads.

-Legible evidence of metalworking in Grenoside can be found throughout the historic core of the settlement.
-Iron founding was developed by the Walker family on Cupola Lane in the 1740s, before their expansion into ever larger premises (with better communications) in Masborough, Rotherham.
-The name of this lane probably originates in either the air furnaces built here by Aaron Walker or their later cementation furnace, constructed around 1749 (Morley 1984).
-The Grenoside steelworks remained in the hands of the Walker family until 1823, when they were taken over by the Aston family.
-By 1825 three separate crucible steelworks are known to have been in operation - one with twelve melting holes on Cupola Lane, eighteen melting holes at Top Side and twelve melting holes on Stephen Lane.
-Traces of these furnaces survive at Topside and Stephen Lane, but the site of the works at Cupola Lane has been built over.
-The SMR records a further eight sites of workshops and a file cutting shed in Grenoside, mostly within surviving vernacular buildings.
+Legible evidence of the importance of metalworking in Grenoside can be found throughout the historic core of the settlement.
+Iron founding was developed by the Walker family on Cupola Lane in the 1740s before their expansion into ever larger premises (with better communications) in Masborough (see Character Unit record HSY544).
+The name of this lane probably originates in either the air furnaces built here by Aaron Walker or their later cementation furnace constructed around 1749 (Morley 1984).
+The Grenoside steelworks remained in the hands of the Walker family until 1823 when they were taken over by the Aston family.
+By 1825 three separate crucible steel works are known to have been in operation with twelve holes on Cupola Lane, eighteen holes at Top Side and twelve holes on Stephen Lane.
+Traces of these furnaces survive at Topside and Stephen Lane.
+The site of the works at Cupola Lane has been built over by late 20th century housing.
+The SMR records a further eight sites of workshops and file cutting shed in Grenoside, mostly within surviving vernacular buildings.